 Our Writing Intent

 Our children will be encouraged to become confident and able to write for a range of audiences and purposes.
 A clear progression of grammar and punctuation skills are taught within units, alongside spelling rules, which are evident in pieces of independent, extended writing.
+High-quality models, which revisit prior learning as well as present new learning, provide high expectations for writing.
 Combining writing with their love for reading, children are given the opportunity to write creatively in Exciting Writing lessons which are designed to suit the children’s interests and needs.
 The draft, edit and publish sequence of lessons, each half term, will promote writing across the school and allow the children to celebrate their achievements.
 Exposure to novel and ambitious vocabulary will enable the children to make purposeful language choices in their writing.

 Within writing units, lessons are designed to teach appropriate grammar and punctuation skills linked to a particular text type, based on the National Curriculum VGPS objectives for each year group.
 The lessons build upon the previous year’s learning and as the year progresses, children become secure in using the skills, and this progression is evident in their extended writing.

 Implementation - how do we plan and teach English?

 Planning is a skills-based journey of learning which is regularly adapted to meet the individual needs of the children.
 Written models and live modelling scaffold writing while also setting high expectations and challenge to others.
 Vocabulary, grammar and punctuation skills are threaded throughout each unit, culminating in an end of unit write which allows children to apply these skills to an extended piece.